solsword/research_notes/personal/pmwh/orientalism.md

     * Caveat: Even going to a place and meeting the people there may not produce knowledge of them if one arrives with preconceived notions and does not respect those people.

+- ~p.
+147 There's something that Said has not mentioned yet, which is any notion of whether scholars *in* the Orient were constructing their own histories, and whether those might be more authentic.
+Given the ridiculousness of the European histories of the Orient being constructed in Europe, it might be interesting to contrast them against e.g., Arabic histories of the Arabian peninsula or of Islam.

+- ~ p.
+150 Looking at the roots of modern science (e.g. linguistics) reveals much we might disagree with.
+But those positions can be filtered through sequential citations directly into our own work.
+    * p.
+151 more examples of this in history.

+- p.
+150 Inequality invites study which enshrines inequality.
+This is often evident today in the study of modern racism, where scientists looking to "prove" racism don't overtly essentialize the distinctions the find, but neither do they always grapple with the mechanisms of white supremacy which perpetuate those differences.

+- ~ p.
+153 How is Minecraft potentially useful for imperialism/colonialism
+  today?

+- ~ p.
+154 The dangers of treating humans either as homogeneous cultural units or as mythologized exemplars.

+- ~ p.
+160 Who is the beneficiary of the "knowledge" that is produced by academia?
+Who does or does not merit access to it?